developit/microbundle/README.md

 ### `microbundle watch`

-Watches source files and rebuilds on any change.
+Just like `microbundle build`, but watches your source files and rebuilds on any change.

+### All CLI Options

 ```
 microbundle [entries..]